Delights of the rainy season in the redwoods

 Flowing waterfalls

 When it rains, it pours, and that’s good news for nature.
 California’s drought years have taught us that rainy days are not to be taken for granted.
 Even though almost every song ever written about precipitation makes it sound like a mood killer, there’s a lot to love about it.
-Like waterfalls.
+Like these waterfalls.

 The red-bellied newt (Taricha rivularis)